Ryvenay/AFP2/doc/system_plan.md

 - Profile details: Users should be able to see and modify the details on their Profile Page.

+Webshop functions:

+- Showing cards: Users can easily separate the items and their descriptions if we show them as cards.

+- Listing items, browsing: The customer should be able to look around between the products and filter them on the website.

+- Shopping cart: The customer should be able to add products to their cart or remove them if necessary.

+- Product details: The customer should be able to see our products' details in a separate page.

 ## 4.2 Non-funtional Requirements

 # 5. Functions